 Salesforce is the ideal platform to test IP whitelisting as it emphasizes the use of locations to increase workflow and streamline tasks.

 IP whitelisting allows you to create lists of dependable and already trusted IP addresses, or at least IP ranges that permit user access.
-This builds trust as IP whitelisting enables you to easily control and limit user access.
-When used on CRM platforms, such as Salesforce, IP whitelisting gives your company a competitive and communicative advantage.
+This builds trust as IP whitelisting enables you to control and limit user access easily.
+When used on CRM platforms, such as Salesforce, IP whitelisting, gives your company a competitive and communicative advantage.

 What Is Whitelisting?